-Trustee Catherine D'Ambrosio, anticipating likely provisions necessary to modify rather than tear-down future construction projects, expressed concern about demolishing the Allied Health and Science building "fifty years from now."
-She also inquired about the possibility of building parking structures.
+Trustee Catherine D'Ambrosio expressed concern about demolishing the Allied Health and Science building "fifty years from now" and asked about the possibility of building parking structures.
 Ms. Malek-Aslani and Mr. Schacht noted that "these buildings are nearly impossible to renovate" and shared the rationale for why some existing buildings are not fit for renovation-"everything will have to be brought up to code."
 In addition, Mr. Schacht spoke of the safety and security issues plus the high expense tied to parking structures and that "the state legislature will fund program spaces but not parking structures."